The Most Important Modern Selling Activities, According to Top Performers

 June 7, 2018

-As a concept, social selling isn’t difficult to understand.
+As a concept, modern selling isn’t difficult to understand.
 Prospects and buyers, like basically everyone else in today’s world, are generally active on social media.
 It’s typically a part of their research process when considering a purchase.
 Why would sellers not want to try and engage them on these platforms?

 With only so much time in a day to dedicate to the tactic, how can you be sure you’re prioritizing the most valuable activities, and not wasting your time on ineffective ones?

-To help establish a baseline for social selling best practices, we figured we would turn to the folks who do it best.
+To help establish a baseline for modern selling best practices, we figured we would turn to the folks who do it best.
 So we dug up some of the most useful first-hand insights from high-performing and influential social sellers to see which activities they point to as their most vital.

-Experts Share Their Social Selling Best Practices
+Experts Share Their Modern Selling Best Practices

 Build Out Your Network